 These courses provide one hour of individual instruction a week in guitar.
 (1 lecture and 4 laboratory practice hours per week).

-MUAP1271, 1272 Applied Music - Piano
+MUAP 1271, 1272 Applied Music - Piano (2 credits each)

 These courses provide one hour of individual instruction a week.
 (1 lecture and 4 laboratory practice hours per week).